scott-currie/stock_portfolio/README.md

 ## Change Log
 12-05-2018 18:00:00 - Basic app functionality up and running
 12-06-2018 16:30:00 - Routes home and search routes working.
+12-12-2018 16:30:00 - Added the ability to add custom portfolios 12-12-2018 18:00:00 - Portfolios and associated companies can be created and displayed